 - preparing applications, orders and evidence for court and complying with the provisions for disclosure

-- understanding fraud from a civil law context
+- understanding fraud from a civil law enforcement context

 The first cohort for the new Level 4 course will commence in April 2021 and registration is open until 12 March.
 You can talk email CIPFA's Counter Fraud Apprenticeship team on email@example.com or meet them one-to-one at next week’s Counter Fraud virtual conference

-Training and apprenticeships are an integral form of sectoral support designed to help local governments efficiently recover from the impact of the pandemic while reducing the presence of fraud in the public sector.
+Training and apprenticeships are an integral form of sectoral support.
+They are designed to help local governments efficiently recover from the impact of the pandemic, and to reduce the presence of fraud in the public sector.

 Heidi de Sousa, Counter Fraud Apprenticeship Manager, CIPFA